niloy2019/Library-Management-System/README.md

    elvesin Library and they can issue book upto 5 and They can easily return the Book .There is an Admin Login in this application .
 Admin of the Library can add new customer to the Library, can delete a Customer .
    Admin can add new books, delete books or increase/decrease the quanity of existing books of the Library .
+   This is an JSP & Servlets Project.
+All the Database operation has been done with the help of JDBC.
+   MySQL is used as the Database .

 ## How it works :